Information Security Roles & Responsibilities Made Easy, Version 3.0 provides:

 5. Valuable staffing advice and descriptions for information security professionals including:

 - Characteristics of effective information security professionals, including discussion about the pros and cons of hiring hackers and others who have been on the wrong side of the law.

 - Specific performance criteria for individuals and teams.

 - An expanded list of new information professional certifications with web sites, phone numbers, and addresses for each.

-Information Security Roles & Responsibilities Made Easy, Version 3 – Includes is available in CD-ROM or electronic download and includes an organization-wide license to reproduce the materials.
+Information Security Roles & Responsibilities Made Easy, Version 3 – Includes is available in electronic download and includes an organization-wide license to reproduce the materials.